Exercises For Premature Ejaculation

 Speak to a doctor for prescribed treatments to improve bedroom performance

-Otherwise known as Kegel exercises, pelvic floor exercises are exercises done to strengthen your pelvic floor muscles.
+Kegel exercises, also known as pelvic floor exercises, are exercises done to strengthen your pelvic floor muscles.
 These muscles are found on your thighs, buttocks and lower abdomen.

 These muscles not only support your pelvic organs and ensure that your bladder and bowels function properly, they also help you maintain an erection by increasing blood flow into the penis.

-As such, pelvic floor exercises are important as they strengthen these muscles, allowing you to have more control over your ejaculations, and be able to contract those muscles at will.
-Doing so improves your sexual function and performance over time!
+This is because having weak pelvic floor muscles affects your ability to delay ejaculation, which eventually leads to PE.
+Kegels exercises strengthen these muscles which allows you to have more control over your ejaculations, and be able to contract those muscles at will.

 Generally speaking, there are 3 different pelvic floor exercises that you can do to strengthen your muscles.